denyspoltorak/publications/IntroductionToSoftwareArchitectureWithActors/Part2/README.md

 * The most common approaches to request processing were analyzed in detail.
 * The interplay between the ways request states are stored, the possibility of running requests to interact and the complexity of business logic code were hinted at.

-In the subsequent installments, we’ll investigate the ways to split a monolith by asynchronous interfaces (or to assemble a system from several monoliths).
+In the [subsequent installments][Part 3], we’ll investigate the ways to split a monolith by asynchronous interfaces (or to assemble a system from several monoliths).

 ## References